The personal data that we collect about you

-Your personal data will only be used for events related to the Grand Duchy of Flandrensis (newspaper, elections, campaigns general information, etc.) and can be used to make graphs and statistics.
+Your personal data will only be used for events related to the Grand Duchy of Flandrensis (newsletters, elections, campaigns general information, etc.) and can be used to make graphs and statistics.
 We use MailChimp to store your email address and send you our e-mails and newsletters.
-We don’t share your personal data with external partners, and your data is only available for members of the Grand Ducal Cabinet.
-All members of the Cabinet has signed a “Data Protection & Confidentiality Agreement”.
+We don’t share your personal data with other micronations or commercial partners, and your data is only available for members of the Grand Ducal Cabinet.
+All members of the Cabinet and Diplomatic Corps have signed a “Data Protection & Confidentiality Agreement”.
 For activities or meetings we only share your contact details with the Ambassador or Consul in your region, after you gave us permission.
 We store your personal data as long you’re a member of the Flandrensian community.

 You can renounce the Flandrensian citizenship at any time (see the Constitution).
 In this case your personal data will be deleted or anonymised.